OpenEvalProject/evals/manuscripts/elife-39427/v3/manuscript.md

 ## Abstract

-10.7554/eLife.39427.001 Reduced cardiac contractility during heart failure (HF) is linked to impaired Ca 2+ release from Ryanodine Receptors (RyRs).
+Reduced cardiac contractility during heart failure (HF) is linked to impaired Ca2+ release from Ryanodine Receptors (RyRs).
 We investigated whether this deficit can be traced to nanoscale RyR reorganization.
 Using super-resolution imaging, we observed dispersion of RyR clusters in cardiomyocytes from post-infarction HF rats, resulting in more numerous, smaller clusters.
-Functional groupings of RyR clusters which produce Ca 2+ sparks (Ca 2+ release units, CRUs) also became less solid.
-An increased fraction of small CRUs in HF was linked to augmented ‘silent’ Ca 2+ leak, not visible as sparks.
+Functional groupings of RyR clusters which produce Ca2+ sparks (Ca2+ release units, CRUs) also became less solid.
+An increased fraction of small CRUs in HF was linked to augmented ‘silent’ Ca2+ leak, not visible as sparks.
 Larger multi-cluster CRUs common in HF also exhibited low fidelity spark generation.
-When successfully triggered, sparks in failing cells displayed slow kinetics as Ca 2+ spread across dispersed CRUs.
-During the action potential, these slow sparks protracted and desynchronized the overall Ca 2+ transient.
-Thus, nanoscale RyR reorganization during HF augments Ca 2+ leak and slows Ca 2+ release kinetics, leading to weakened contraction in this disease.
+When successfully triggered, sparks in failing cells displayed slow kinetics as Ca2+ spread across dispersed CRUs.
+During the action potential, these slow sparks protracted and desynchronized the overall Ca2+ transient.
+Thus, nanoscale RyR reorganization during HF augments Ca2+ leak and slows Ca2+ release kinetics, leading to weakened contraction in this disease.

 ## Introduction